microcosem/emlikethedash/docs/caddy-on-gcp.md

 # A quick and easy guide to using Caddy as a load balancer on Google Cloud Platform

+!!! note
+    **Editor's note**:

+    I wrote this blog post at a very early point in my DevOps career.
+Although some of the technology is already outdated, the post itself is still thorough and useful - thus, I like keeping it in my professional portfolio.

+*Originally authored in 2019*

 When I was tinkering with deploying a Caddy container as a Load Balancer for an application container on GCP, I tripped over a few basic things that I think are probably pretty common confusions when you're just getting started.
 Most of the guides I found online didn't really consider some of these things, so, after successfully deploying this for myself, I figured I would write a quick-'n-easy guide about this in the hopes to help anyone else who's having trouble with this.

 ## Assumptions